-IMPORTANT: Bra inhabitants must show proof of having paid the city waste tax (TARI) in order to receive the barcoded garbage and recycling bags necessary for the disposal of non-recyclable and recyclable waste.
+IMPORTANT: Bra inhabitants must show proof of having paid the city garbage tax (TARI) in order to receive the barcoded garbage pages needed for disposing non-recyclable waste.
 In some cases, your landlord may register and obtain bags on your behalf, but is not legally obliged to do so.